curtisbarnard/BANKI/BANKI-answers.md

 - **Use:**
 - **Example:**
 - **Source:**
-- [ ] What is Event loop in Node.js work?
+- [ ] What is Event loop in Node.js?
 And How does it work?
 - **Explanation:**
 - **Use:**
 - **Example:**
 - **Source:**
-- [ ] What is the purpose of `module.exports` in Node.js?
+- [x] What is the purpose of `module.exports` in Node.js?
   - **Explanation:** In Node.js, a module encapsulates all related code into a single unit of code by moving all relevant functions into a single file.
   - **Use:** You may export a module with the `module.exports` function, which lets it be imported into another file using `require`
   - **Source:** https://www.simplilearn.com/tutorials/nodejs-tutorial/nodejs-interview-questions